 Ever heard of the expression the “art of memory”?
 It’s the coolest thing you’ve never heard of.
 Getting very good and consistent results using it will take some practice (about 20 hours spread over a few weeks before you can start feeling comfortable with most memory-related tasks), but even if you aren’t willing to invest that kind of time and effort, you can still pretty much double your performance overnight by just learning about and applying the right techniques.
 You can maybe start by reading this short and fascinating New York Times article to understand what the art of memory is all about.
 Cool isn’t it?
 If you want to keep learning more about this subject, just follow some of the links on this page.
 But if you just want to know how to well at the next championship, skip the links and simply keep reading this page.

 As explained here, competitors are tested on six challenges: images, exam, names and faces, random words, numbers and cards.
 But since it’s basically impossible to do well at numbers and cards without first investing some time and effort creating a system and becoming familiar with it, we made those last 2 challenges completely optional for competitors in the Regular section.
 Becoming good at numbers and cards isn’t as much work as people think it is, but it can’t be done overnight.
 And since you’ll only be judged on your 4 best results, a rational strategy for you would be to focus first and foremost on the disciplines where you’re most likely to improve quickly.
-Here’s everything you need to know to do well in those first four challenges:
+Here’s everything you need to know to do well in those first four challenges.

 First challenge: 5 minutes IAM images

 This is one of the most fun and most beginner-friendly challenges.
 You will be shown rows of 5 pictures and you’ll have 5 minutes to memorize as many rows as you can.
 You will then be shown those same pictures in a different order and you will have 15 minutes to correctly recall as many rows as you can.
 You get 5 points for each correctly recalled row and you lose 1 point for each incorrectly recalled row.
 You will indicate the correct order by writing the numbers 1, 2, 3, 4 or 5 next to each image.
-There are no penalty for not answering any given row.
-Since the same 5 images will always appear on the same row they were in originally, just not in the same order, it would be wise for you to just skip over the fifth images of each row.
+There are no penalties for not answering any given row.
+Since the same 5 images will always appear on the same row they were in originally, just not in the same order, it would be wise for you to just skip over the fifth image of each row.
 During recall, you will know that the image you don’t remember looking at is automatically the fifth one.
 And since the scoring system is very lenient, I personally wouldn’t waste time reviewing.
 During the recall period, leave blank the rows that you’re completely confused about and try to answer every row you think you have at least a 25% chance of getting right.

 Here’s an example with just two rows:

 Here’s one possible example of a silly story you could use to remember the order of the first four images.
 You’re at the top of the water slide and you hesitate because it looks kind of scary.
 The evil owl behind starts making fun of you and calling you mean names.
 So you jump and slide down.
-But at the end of it instead of falling in the water, you fall inside a train wagon that the carries you to the side of the pool where the friendly giraffe is waiting to congratulate you for your amazing bravery.
+But at the end of it instead of falling in the water, you fall inside a train wagon that carries you to the side of the pool where the friendly giraffe is waiting to congratulate you for your amazing bravery.

 That’s the first row.
 Writing the story down like I just did may take a minute, but simply making it up in your mind can be done very quickly.
 The more you do it, the quicker you will become and the more creative and memorable your stories will be.
 Now moving on to the second row.
 You’re discouraged about those tons of books you have to read.
 Why oh why can’t you just go to the desert and be a ninja like you always dreamed of?
-But a beautiful angel shows up and tells you need to read your books and be responsible.
+But a beautiful angel shows up and tells you that you need to read your books and be responsible.
 That’s it.
 The fourth image seems to in fact be a ballerina, but if I only take half a second to look at it, I might end up with a different interpretation and that should be good enough for recall.
 Your stories don’t have to be “good” or logical, you just need to make them up.
 A bad story or an absurd story is still 10 times more efficient than no story at all.

 Here’s what you might be shown during the recall period, the same images in the same row, but in a different order.